Hesquiaht First Nation

 Hesquiaht First Nation is a band government of the Nuu-chah-nulth First Nation, located at Hot Springs Cove on west coast of Vancouver Island, British Columbia Canada.
 Approximately 100 people live in Hot Springs Cove, with a commute of over one hour by boat into Tofino.
 The Hot Springs Cove reserve is located on territory claimed by the Ahousaht First Nation.

 History

-The community had to rebuild after a tsunami in 1964.
+The community had to rebuild after the tsunami of March 28, 1964.
 The tsunami heavily damaged the village and forced many people to move away.

 The Hesquiaht were affected by the 1990s economic collapse of their traditional fishery and forestry activities.

 Governance

 The Ha’wiih system functions in Hesquiaht.
 Four hereditary chiefs guide the community and inform the work of council.
 The chiefs sit hierarchically, matching the four fingers of the hand.
 The Ha'wiih are: